gnik-snrub/roguelike-dungeon-diving/README.md

 - ✓ Tweak the world gen to make it more interesting than just rectangles.
 - ✓ Add in secret passages
 - ✓ Connect dead-end hallways to other rooms.
-- x Give the player character the ability to steal, and upgrade the powers of monster he slays.
-- x Possibly add in a random monster generator.
+- ✓ Possibly add in a random monster generator.
 - ✓ Create more color variance in the world tiles.
 - x Add in some sort of scoring system (Track deepest crawl / fastest crawl / most kills / etc...)
+- x Give the player character the ability to steal, and upgrade the powers of monster he slays.